Spain flag

 Digital nomad and non-lucrative routes are common first checks.

 Focus cities: Madrid, Barcelona, Valencia.
-Local reality: public transport is practical, while housing tends to be manageable outside premium districts.
+Local reality: In Madrid, public transport is practical, while housing tends to be manageable outside premium districts.

 Quick Stats